SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 <br/>

-## Azure Table Storage (Customer Service Survey scenario)
+## Azure Table storage (Customer Service Survey scenario)

-The Customer Service Survey scenario allows a customer service representative to see their rating based on customer surveys and uses Azure Table Storage and the **Microsoft.WindowsAzure.Storage.Table.CloudTable** API to store and interact with the data.
+The Customer Service Survey scenario allows a customer service representative to see their rating based on customer surveys and uses Azure Table storage and the **Microsoft.WindowsAzure.Storage.Table.CloudTable** API to store and interact with the data.

 The following are the advantages to using this approach:

-- Azure Table Storage supports more than one add-in.
+- Azure Table storage supports more than one add-in.
-- You can update Azure Table Storage without having to update and redeploy your add-in.
+- You can update Azure Table storage without having to update and redeploy your add-in.
-- Your SharePoint installation and Azure Table Storage have no effect on each other's performance.
+- Your SharePoint installation and Azure Table storage have no effect on each other's performance.
-- Azure Table Storage scales easily.
+- Azure Table storage scales easily.
-- You can back up and restore your Azure Table Storage separately from your SharePoint site.
+- You can back up and restore your Azure Table storage separately from your SharePoint site.
 - You don't lose data when you uninstall your add-in, unless the add-in uses the **AppUninstalled** event to delete the data.

 The add-in's interface displays the current user's survey rating in the center page.
-If that Azure Table Storage is empty, the add-in adds some information to the table before it displays it.
+If that Azure Table storage is empty, the add-in adds some information to the table before it displays it.

 The following code from the CSRInfoController.cs defines the **Home** method that retrieves the user's **nameId**.